 Isma and Aneeka could not agree on what to do next.
 Aneeka did not think Isma had done enough to help their brother.
 Isma cut him off once he left.
 Aneeka told Isma that she had used Eamonn and wondered why Isma hadn’t tried the same thing when they were friends.
 Aneeka insisted that her brother be brought back to London.
 She wanted to bury him beside his mother, even though the Home Secretary would not allow it, having stripped Eamonn of his British citizenship.
 The Pakistan consular authorities distanced themselves from Britain and accepted that Parvaiz could be flown to Pakistan for burial.

 Aneeka hatched her own plan.
 She bought a ticket to Pakistan and got a Pakistani passport to go there “to find justice”.
 Once there, despite the anger of her cousins who wanted nothing to do with the situation, she arranged for her brother’s body to be brought to her at a park opposite the British embassy.

 Grieving A Twin

-Over days, Aneeka remains in place, maintaining her vigil with her brother.
+Over several days, Aneeka remains in place, maintaining her vigil with her brother.